ecardina/Data-Viz-Portfolio-Cardinal/final-project-part-one.md

 ## Story outline
 ### **Setup:**
 - Sports are a revenue-generating industry at the highest levels
-- Foreign investments in the EPL, in particular, is trending upwards over the years
+- Foreign investments in the English Premier League (EPL), in particular, is trending upwards over the years
 ### **Conflict:**
 - Many foreign investors are sportswashing as they cover their human right abuses
 ### **Resolution:**